-Eco-nectar has nearly 200 members who put themselves on different maps by reporting the earth-friendly efforts they’re making in their own backyards.
+Eco-nectar has nearly 200 members who put themselves on different maps by reporting the earth-friendly efforts they’re making on or in their own balconies and backyards.
 Planting native pollinator habitat, installing rain barrels, using solar power, and composting are among the activities people can log to claim badges on the maps.
 Pledging not to use synthetic fertilizers or chemical pesticides, or to plant only hardy native species, can also earn a badge.

 Dylan hopes participants will see that, multiplied by thousands of others, even a little veggie garden makes an impact.
 And he thinks the maps’ visuals will inspire people’s neighbors to make even more environmental impacts.

 I am a case in point: I knew I wanted to get on the map.
 After reading entomologist Douglas Tallamy’s bestseller Nature’s Best Hope: A New Approach to Conservation That Starts in Your Yard, my husband was committed, too.
 Our neighbors down the street had already mapped themselves with badges for establishing an “Urban Forest” and a “Pollinator Patch.”

 Dylan felt momentum was building this for the project this spring, but shutdowns because of COVID set eco-nectar back in some ways.
 He had hoped to spread the word at local events, but so far there’s been no chance to pitch the concept at now-paused social gatherings like Hudson Valley Green Drinks.

 Yet this strangely slowed-down, home-centered stretch of time helped in other ways.
 For one, so many Americans took up gardening this spring that seeds are in short supply.